 There are numerous trucking companies operating out of Port Charlotte and Punta Gorda available to move goods and freight long or short distances.
 Four major delivery companies, FedEX, UPS, DHL and the United States Postal Service, provide overnight express service from Charlotte County to anywhere in the world.

 Punta Gorda Airport (PGD), located just three miles from downtown Punta Gorda, completed a multi-million dollar terminal expansion in 2016.
-Passenger growth has tripled in recent years thanks to major carriers like Allegiant and Frontier.
-The airport accommodates larger corporate jets on three lighted runways, with the longest runway at 7,195 feet.
-It’s also home to College of Aviation training from Western Michigan University.
+Passenger growth has tripled in recent years thanks to major carriers like Allegiant and Sun Country.
 There are five international area airports within 200 miles, including Southwest Florida International Airport (RSW), in Fort Myers, 47 miles from the center of Port Charlotte, Sarasota Bradenton International Airport (SRQ), Tampa International Airport (TPA), Orlando International Airport (MCO) and Miami International Airport (MIA).

 There are four major seaports within a driving distance of less than 200 miles.
 The closest, sixty miles to the north near Tampa, is the Port of Manatee.
 The Port is Florida’s deepest port and offers access to the enhanced Panama Canal for trade routes to the western U.S. and Pacific Rim markets.
 The next closest seaport is the Port of St. Petersburg at 77 miles.
 The Port of Tampa and the Port of Miami are 90 miles and 189 miles, respectively.